Bartlesville Radio » News » The Great Bartlesville Egg Hunt April 19th

 Tom Davis

-Join us this year on April 19th for You are invited to participate in the 4th year of The Great Bartlesville Egg Hunt on Saturday, April 19, 10am at Unity Square.
+You are invited to participate in the 4th year of The Great Bartlesville Egg Hunt on Saturday, April 19, 10am at Unity Square.

 Appearing on COMMUNITY CONNECTION, Erich Minton said, "This is your chance to find a one of a kind hand made glass egg!
 There will be 24 eggs up for grabs this year!
 It will be a little different than last year, but you will find out that twist the day of the hunt!"